nametake/mustargs/README.md

       - type: TenantID
         index: 1
         pkg: github.com/nametake/mustargs/domain
-        # 'pkg_name' is used when giving a name to the imported package.
-        # If not specified, it will follow the default import rules.
-        pkg_name: dm
         # 'is_ptr' specifies whether the argument type is a pointer.
         is_ptr: true
         # 'is_array' specifies whether the argument type is a array or slice.